StellarSand/IYPS/README.md

 ## Issues
 If you find bugs or have suggestions, please report it to the [issue tracker](https://github.com/StellarSand/IYPS/issues).
+- Make sure you're on the latest version before reporting any issues.

-Please search for existing issues before opening a new one.
-Any duplicates will be closed immediately.
+- Please search for existing issues before opening a new one.
+Any duplicates will be closed.